vishwa-vigneshwar/codealpha_tasks/README.md

-Here's a comprehensive README file for the cloud-based photo gallery project:

----

 # Cloud-Based Photo Gallery

 A cloud-based photo gallery application where users can upload, view, and organize their photos.
 The application uses AWS S3 for storing images and provides user authentication for secure access.